Pulsar electrodynamics inferred from frequency-dependent circular polarization diversity: Discussions

 \subsection{The physical meaning of $z_{0}$}

-$z_{0}$ is the point where mode coupling becomes important.
+Here, $z_{0}$ is the point where mode coupling becomes important.
 From this aspect, $z_{0}$ seems to be the limiting polarization radius defined by Eq.~\ref{eq:limiting_pol_psr}.
-Eq.~\ref{eq:limiting_pol_psr} is only an order-of-magnitude estimate and does not allow for an exact determination of $z_{0}$.
-A more detailed modeling of pulsar magnetosphere may be needed for further discussions on $z_{0}$.
+We note that Eq.~\ref{eq:limiting_pol_psr} is only an order-of-magnitude estimate and does not allow for an exact determination of $z_{0}$.
+A more detailed modeling of pulsar magnetosphere may be needed for further discussions of $z_{0}$.